Ph.D. in Public Affairs

 If you are interested in applying to the Ph.D. program please visit FIU's Graduate Admissions website to complete the online application.

-For international students interested in applying to the Ph.D. program, please visit FIU's International Graduate Admissions website for additional information and resources related to the application process and requirements.
+For international students interested in applying to the Ph.D. program, please visit FIU's International Graduate Admissions website for additional information and resources related to the application process and document requirements.

 The application materials required are as follows: